bseltz-cohesity/scripts/powershell/backupNow/README.md

 * -statusRetries: (optional) quit script with failure if unable to get status X times (default is 10)
 * -extendedErrorCodes: (optional) return extended set of exit codes (see below) by default 0 = successful, 1 = not successful
 * -dbg: (optional) output payload to payload.json for debugging
+* -quick: (optional) set short wait times for a quick demo (do not use in production!!!)

 ## Extended Error Codes